WoeUSB/WoeUSB-ng/.github/issue_template.md

 ### WoeUSB Source
 > Built from source code, commit abcdefg
 > Installed from Ubuntu 16.04 software archive
-> Installed from WebUpd8 PPA

-### GNU Bash Version
-> WoeUSB exploits several advanced features of the Bash scripting language and requires a relatively-recent Bash intepreter.
-Run `bash --version` in a terminal to acquire this information.

 ### Information about the Operating System
 > Different OS distributions provides different characteristics and may influence the result of running WoeUSB.
 Run `lsb_release --description` or `lsb_release -d` in a terminal to acquire this information.